 Regardless of what you pictured — even if it’s just a blank canvas because you know nothing about the spirit that’s been produced in western France for centuries — you’re in the right place.
 Below, you’ll find a crash course on everything you need to know about cognac.
 (Which is perfect considering today, June 4, is National Cognac Day.)

 What Is Cognac?

-Cognac is brandy made, primarily, from a blend of grapes which include the Ugni blanc, Folle Blanche, and Colombard varietals.
-The brandy constitute be at least 90 percent of those grapes, while an additional 10 percent can be made of other kinds, such as Semillon, Folignan, and more.
-Like Champagne, cognac must be made in the Cognac region of France (check out this map if you want to see where that is).
+Cognac is brandy made, primarily, from a blend of grapes that include the Ugni blanc, Folle Blanche, and Colombard varietals.
+At least 90% of the brandy must be comprised of those grapes, while an additional 10% can be made of other kinds, such as Semillon, Folignan, and more.
+Like Champagne,

 Once the brandy is made, it must be distilled twice in copper pot stills, then aged at least two years in oak barrels, (At this point, if you’re saying, “Man, this sounds like whiskey,” you’re not wrong.
-The processes and laws are somewhat similar at times).
+The processes and laws are somewhat similar).
 The barrels must be made from French oak sourced either from Limousin or Tronçais.

 V.S.
 (Very Special)

 A blend where the youngest brandy has been in a cask for at least two years.